Helga Kuhse

-Helga Kuhse is an Australian utilitarian philosopher and bioethicist.
+Helga Kuhse (26 March 1940) is an Australian utilitarian philosopher and bioethicist.

+Kuhse was born in Hamburg, Germany, and emigrated to Australia in 1962.

 From the 1970s, she was one of the first philosophers to address the ethical implications of the developments in biotechnology and biomedicine.
 With Peter Singer, she founded the Centre for Human Bioethics at Monash University in 1980, one of the first research centres in the world devoted entirely to bioethics.
 She served as Director of the Centre until June 1999.
 Her ideas on the end of life, the right to die, and assisted death, have prompted controversy worldwide.

 Kuhse is a prominent supporter of the legalisation of voluntary assisted euthanasia.
 Many people, including the former Chief Minister of the Northern Territory of Australia, Marshall Perron, credit Kuhse's work as the inspiration for the Rights of the Terminally Ill Act.
 In 1996, Perron told a public forum that it was after reading one of Kuhse's papers that he was prompted to introduce the Rights of the Terminally Ill Bill into Parliament.
 The Act was the first piece of legislation anywhere in the world to legalise euthanasia.
 However, the Act was overturned by the Australian Federal Government in 1997.

 Kuhse has served on a number of ethics committees, and has been an expert advisor to Australian parliaments considering euthanasia legislation.
 In 1987, she founded the international academic journal Bioethics with Peter Singer.
 The pair also founded the International Association of Bioethics.
 She is currently an Honorary Research Fellow at Monash University.